LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

 ::

-   $ git branch
+   $ Git branch
    * master

 If you want to work with the branch before merging it in, you can do so by typing these commands:

 ::

-   $ git fetch origin darker
+   $ Git fetch origin darker
    ...
-   $ git branch
+   $ Git branch
    darker
    * master

 ::

-   $ git checkout darker
+   $ Git checkout darker
    Switched to branch 'darker'
    Your branch is up-to-date with 'origin/darker'.